 LG was founded as GoldStar in 1958 in Korea.
 It is one of the world's largest producers of consumer electronics and household appliances.

-- Moderate to luxury pricing: While LG doesn't offer discount models, it does have a range of pricing to fit most budgets and a variety choices in features.
+Moderate to luxury pricing: While LG doesn't offer discount models, it does have a range of pricing to fit most budgets and a variety choices in features.

-- Steam washers available: Hot steam can loosen even the toughest food debris, and many LG dishwasher models use its Truesteam Generator to maximize cleaning power.
+Steam washers available: Hot steam can loosen even the toughest food debris, and many LG dishwasher models use its Truesteam Generator to maximize cleaning power.

-- Height-adjustable third rack: Rearrange the interior of the dishwasher to accommodate different loads as needed.
+Height-adjustable third rack: Rearrange the interior of the dishwasher to accommodate different loads as needed.

-- Half-wash mode: Get the convenience of a two-drawer dishwasher in on large tub using the half-wash mode, which allows you to only wash dishes in half of the dishwasher.
+Half-wash mode: Get the convenience of a two-drawer dishwasher in on large tub using the half-wash mode, which allows you to only wash dishes in half of the dishwasher.

-- Large capacity: Wash up to 14 place settings at once.
+Large capacity: Wash up to 14 place settings at once.
 This feature makes holiday cleanup a breeze and is useful for smaller restaurants.

-LG Dishwasher Company Profile
+LG Dishwashers Company Information

 - Company Name:

-- LG TV
+- LG Refrigerators

 - Year Founded: